Passenger transport infrastructure

 We own and control the operation and maintenance of the National Land Transport Network in Queensland.
 The National Land Transport Network is a network of land transport linkages of strategic national importance and is based on national and inter-regional transport corridors including connections through urban areas, links to ports and airports, rail, road and intermodal connections.
 These are of critical importance to national and regional economic growth, development and connectivity.

-Other state-controlled roads in Queensland include 4,176km of state strategic roads and 24,180km of regional and district roads.
+Other state-controlled roads in Queensland include 13,053km of Local Roads of Regional Significance and 15,307km of other state-controlled roads.

 Local government-controlled road infrastructure